jeniok12/golang-tdd-example/README.md

 }
 ```

 Now we write a test for `handleQuotes`.
-This test mocks `QuoteGenerator` and test the service if the Quote was generated successfuly and not.
+This test mocks `QuoteGenerator` and test the service if the Quote was generated successfully and not.

 Define a mock for 'QuoteGenerator' using `github.com/stretchr/testify/mock`: